CraigTheKiwi/autoInvestPOC/README.md

+# Proof of concept auto trading

+This is a quick proof of concept for a larger python project.
+The goal here is to auto trade the 4 hour 7MA and 25MA at the crosses with a predefined pot.

+All the db information is stored in files for this test.

 # Information to load and test this project

 This project is just a Proof of Concept before deploying it as part of a larger Django project